wp-plugins/adkingpro/readme.txt

 1. Wordpress Dashboard with AdKingPro activated
 2. Advert section of wordpress admin
+3. Adding/Editing an Advert and its options
-3. AdKingPro stat section
+4. AdKingPro stat section
-4. AdKingPro settings and FAQ/Help
+5. AdKingPro settings and FAQ/Help

 == Changelog ==